 Certification: The competition course has not been certified in accordance with 104.2.2C(4).

 Sanction: This meet has been sanctioned by South Texas Swimming and 2014 USA Swimming rules and any relevant sections of the South Texas Policies & Procedures Manual will apply.
 All swimmers must be registered as athletes for 2014/2015 with USA Swimming by the entry deadline.
-Athletes who register with USA Swimming after the meet entry deadline may deck enter the meet only if they can present their 2014/2015 USA Swimming registration card. (or a coach may present the club’s official, watermarked roster from the USA Swimming club portal).
+Athletes who register with USA Swimming after the meet entry deadline may deck enter the meet only if they can present their 2014/2015 USA Swimming registration card (or a coach may present the club’s official, watermarked roster from the USA Swimming club portal).
 South Texas Swimming does not allow on-deck USA Swimming registrations.

 Liability: In granting this sanction it is understood and agreed that USA Swimming, Inc., South Texas Swimming, Inc. (STSI), the McAllen Swim Club, the City of McAllen, McAllen I.S.D. and employees, all meet officials and volunteers, shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.
 Damage to the facility, when proved, will cause the offending swimmer, if unattached, or the offending swimmer's club, if attached, to be held accountable for repairs.